1. How often should my clock be oiled?

 Yes if it's a wall or mantle type clock.
 If it is a grandfather clock maybe not.
 Most grandfather clocks are too large to reasonably transport, and are too large for me to move or for my shop to handle, so in most cases the answer is "no".
 I also ask you to call ahead, so that I know when to expect your visit.

-This is a reasonable request to make, but unfortunately my past experience with this arrangement requires that the answer be "no".
-I am happy to repair your grandfather mechanism if you bring it in, but the completed repair must be delivered and installed by me during a "house call".
+This is a reasonable request to make, but unfortunately my experience with this arrangement requires that the answer be "no".
+I am happy to repair your grandfather mechanism if you bring it in, but the completed repair must be delivered and installed by me during a "house call" for the warranty to apply.

 17. Will you travel to my town?